Abstract cone operators and Lipschitz rigidity for scalar curvature on singular manifolds: Introduction and summary

-An immediate corollary of Theorem \ref{theo:main_odd} is that the rigidity of disks \cite{CHS}*{Theorem B} generalises to odd-dimensional manifolds.
+An immediate corollary of our Theorem \ref{theo:main_odd} is that the rigidity of disks \cite{CHS}*{Theorem B} generalises to the odd-dimensional case.
 We recall here that the doubling procedure in the proof of \cite{CHS}*{Theorem B} produces Lipschitz Riemannian metrics, which are of Sobolev regularity $W^{1,\infty}$, so that our Theorem \ref{theo:main_odd} applies.

-As a further application of the material developed in Section \ref{abstr_cone}, in Section \ref{Lip_Cone} we prove a Llarull comparison theorem for an even dimensional Riemannian manifolds $(N,G)$ with cone-like singularities and for Lipschitz comparison maps $f$ to spheres.
+In Section \ref{Lip_Cone}, we present a second, novel application of the material developed in Section \ref{abstr_cone}.
+Specifically, we prove a Llarull comparison theorem for even-dimensional Riemannian manifolds $(N,G)$ with cone-like singularities and for Lipschitz comparison maps $f$ to spheres.
 For a positive mass theorem for asymptotically flat spin manifolds with isolated conical singularities, see \cite{DaiSunWang}*{Theorem 1.1}.
 In order to keep the exposition transparent, we restrict our attention to smooth Riemannian metrics $G$.

 Near the singular points, the metrics are assumed to be of a particular form as described in the next definition.

 \begin{definition} Let $M$ be a closed smooth manifold.
 Let $0 < \vartheta \leq 1$ and $g_r\in C^{\infty}((0,\vartheta), C^\infty(M, T^*M\otimes T^*M))$ for $r \in (0, \thet)$ be a smooth family of Riemannian metrics on $M$.
 Furthermore, let